LGBTQ rights in South Sudan

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in South Sudan face legal and societal challenges not experienced by non-LGBTQ residents.
 Male same-sex sexual activity is illegal and carries a penalty of up to 10 years' imprisonment.
+Transgender people and cross dressers are criminalised under Section 379 which states, "any male person who dresses or is attired in the fashion of a woman" may be punished by up to three months' imprisonment.
+Authorities do not actively enforce the law; no prosecutions are known to have occurred since South Sudan gained its independence in 2011.

-Active enforcement of the law is not pursued by authorities: No prosecutions are known to have occurred since South Sudan gained its independence in 2011.
-LGBTQ persons are met with abuse and discrimination from agents of the government and additionally face stigmatisation among the broader population.
+According to the nation's Constitution, same-sex marriage is banned.
+LGBTQ persons are met with abuse and discrimination from agents of the government and face widespread stigmatisation among the broader population.

 History

 South Sudan was formerly part of Sudan, and subject to its interpretation of Sharia law, under which homosexual activity was illegal, with punishments ranging from lashes to the death penalty.
 In 2008, the autonomous Government of Southern Sudan adopted its own penal code, which prohibits "carnal intercourse against the order of nature" and prescribes a sentence of ten years' imprisonment.

 Legal status and enforcement

 The Penal Code (2008) criminalises same-sex sexual conduct as "unnatural offences".
-These are defined in Article 248 as "carnal intercourse against the order of nature"; a maximum ten-year prison sentence or a fine, or both, are prescribed.
-This preexisting legislation continued as the country's criminal code once independence was fully established in 2011.
+These are defined in Article 248 as "carnal intercourse against the order of nature"; a maximum ten-year prison sentence, a fine, or both, are prescribed.
+This preexisting legislation remained part of the country's criminal code once independence was fully established in 2011.
 The US State Department's annual human rights reports have noted that there were no reported instances of enforcement of this provision for the entirety of the country's existence as of 2022.

 The law also criminalises cross dressing by men with a provision stating "any male person who dresses or is attired in the fashion of a woman" in public, with a punishment of up to three months' imprisonment if convicted.

 Same-sex couples have no legal recognition.
 Same-sex marriage is constitutionally banned, since the country adopted its Constitution in 2011.